Djokovic edges Federer in Paris Masters thriller

 Federer fended off two more break points to open the third set as Djokovic hit the deck when his ankle appeared to catch in the surface.

-Djokovic reeled off six successive points to bring up five match points, clinching victory at the third attempt when Federer picked out the net to end a tense concluding rally.
+Djokovic rattled off six successive points to bring up five match points, clinching victory at the third attempt when Federer picked out the net to end a tense concluding rally.

+Earlier, the 22-year-old Khachanov advanced to his first Masters final after beating Austrian sixth seed Dominic Thiem 6-4, 6-1.
+“I’m really happy to achieve this, to make it to the finals.
+But the tournament is not over.
+I mean, I’m looking forward to play finals tomorrow,” said the 18th-ranked Russian.

+The 1.98m Khachanov dominated from the baseline and attacked the Thiem service, breaking the Austrian in his final five service games of the match.

-Paris: Novak Djokovic defeated Roger Federer in a thrilling semi-final at the Paris Masters on Saturday to extend his winning run to 22 matches ahead of his return to world number one next week.
+PARIS: Novak Djokovic defeated Roger Federer on Saturday in a Paris Masters semi-final that he described as “one of the best matches” between the long-time rivals to extend his winning run to 22 outings.

-He will meet Russia´s Karen Khachanov in Sunday´s final as he looks to pull level with Rafael Nadal on 33 career Masters titles.
+He will meet Russia’s Karen Khachanov in final as he looks to pull level with Nadal on 33 career Masters titles.

-Djokovic, who will replace an injury-plagued Nadal at the top of the rankings on Monday, now leads Federer 25-22 overall and has not lost to the Swiss since 2015.
+Djokovic has won his last four meetings with Federer and now leads the Swiss 25-22 overall, having not lost to the 20-time Grand Slam champion since 2015.

-"Novak is obviously on a roll.
-You can feel it.
-At the end it came down to a few things here and there," said Federer, who returned to play in Paris this week for the first time in three years.
+“We had epic matches throughout our rivalry but this one definitely ranks as one of the best matches we played,” said Djokovic, who is aiming to clinch a fourth title in a row after wins at Cincinnati, the US Open and Shanghai.

 Djokovic will go in search of a fifth Paris trophy after denying Federer a shot at a historic 100th title, although the Wimbledon and US Open champion was pushed all the way by his 37-year-old rival.